EnTT 3.15.0

 The delegate class also accepts data members, if needed.
 In this case, the function type of the delegate is such that the parameter list is empty and the value of the data member is at least convertible to the return type.

 Free functions having type equivalent to void(T &, args...) are accepted as well.
-The first argument T & is considered a payload and the function will receive it back every time it's invoked.
+The first argument T & is considered a payload, and the function will receive it back every time it is invoked.
 In other terms, this works just fine with the above definition:

 void g(const char &c, int i) { /* ... */ }